Advising Help in Languages, Literature, and Composition

 This course will review the major theories that have informed composition studies, especially since 1966, and will focus especially on approaches to teaching composition.
 Textbooks include A Teaching Subject: Composition since 1966 (second edition) by Joseph Harris and Cross-talk in Comp Theory: A Reader (third edition) edited by Victor Villanueva, Jr. and Kristin L. Arola.
 Assignments will include critical responses and a research project.

-ENGL 468: Advanced Creative Writing - Knight
+ENGL U468: Advanced Creative Writing - Knight

 Advanced Creative Writing is the capstone workshop for students whose major includes a concentration in creative writing or for students with a minor in creative writing.
 Talented and experienced creative writers beyond these categories are certainly welcome.
 Students will select a genre to focus on (fiction, verse and creative nonfiction) and prepare a polished portfolio of works by the end of the term.

-ENGL473: The Teaching of Writing - Shehi
+ENGL U473: The Teaching of Writing - Shehi

 Would you love to teach writing but are not sure how you would go about it?
-Would you like to have an introduction into what writing scholars have to say about the writing process?
+Would you like to have an introduction to what writing scholars have to say about the writing process?
 Would you like to have some hands-on practice with preparing lesson plans and giving feedback to students' writing?
 Would you enjoy taking part in a training workshop with other aspiring English teachers?
 Then ENGL473, The Teaching of Writing, is for you.
-In this class we will combine writing theory with practice in order to help prepare you for teaching writing in middle and secondary schools.
+In this class, we will combine writing theory with practice in order to help prepare you for teaching writing in middle and secondary schools.
 We will focus especially on designing writing assignments, preparing lesson plans to teach them and practice giving feedback to students, all in a teaching workshop atmosphere.

 The course will cover various theories of literary criticism with the aim of establishing standards of judgment and providing a framework for advanced literature students to identify their own place within contemporary theory debates.
 Consider the underlying assumptions of literary studies–What is literature?
 What core questions guide the methodology of literary study?
 What are the implications for the field in assuming one critical framework over another?
 Students will become familiar with major theoretical movements and core primary theory articles and will practice applying theories to original criticism of literary texts.
 This course is recommended for all English and English Education students considering graduate school.
-It is also one of the theory prerequisites for Senior Seminar. **Offered Fall Semester.
+It is also one of the theory prerequisites for Senior Seminar.